-School districts such as Fresno Unified that have a high concentration of students who are English learners, foster youth and/or low-income will receive 15% increase in funding from the Local Control Funding Formula concentration grant.
-For Fresno Unified, this results in an additional \$35.5 million.
+School districts such as Fresno Unified that have a high concentration of students who are English learners, foster youth and/or low-income will receive an additional 15% increase in funding from the Local Control Funding Formula concentration grant.
+For Fresno Unified, this results in an ongoing annual increase of \$30.3 million.
 These additional funds will be used to hire certificated and/or classified staff at school sites that have an enrollment of students who are low-income, English learners, and/or foster youth greater than 55%.
 For Fresno Unified, this would be every school site except Baird, Bullard Talent, Tatarian, Malloch, and Starr.
 To determine which positions to add, the district engaged with parents, students, staff, school sites, as well as community-based organizations.
 The engagement was a two-step process.
 The first objective was to gather general ideas, thoughts, and themes.
 The second objective was to do a deeper dive with the same groups and school sites on the feedback provided considering each individual school sites academic performance and student needs.
-On the left of the image below are the key themes, which represent the needs of our education partners and in the second column are the specific positions identified by the school sites that would be most useful in supporting students.
-Finally, in the third to sixth column is the type of school that will be receiving the additional position, i.e., Elementary, Middle, High, and Specialty.
+The image below represents all the stages of engagement and feedback.
+On the left, you will see the key themes, which represent the needs of our education partners and in the second column, you see the specific positions identified by the school sites that would be most useful in supporting students.
+Finally, in the third to sixth column, you see the type of school that will be receiving the additional position, i.e.,

+Elementary, Middle, High, and Specialty.
 Specialty schools are those schools that are not the traditional neighborhood school, which include our Magnet and Admission Criteria Schools, as well as our Alternative Education Schools.
+A proposal was presented to the Board of Education on February 2, 2022.
 The positions listed are outlined in actions throughout the LCAP (Actions 6, 8, 27, 32, 39, 42, 43, 44, 51, and 60).